 Horses and dogs are outstanding power-nappers and often share a soft shady spot with a friend.
 Horses and dogs are far better at relationships than people.
-Dogs are beloved for their loyalty.
-Dogs will remain faithful to an undeserving owner, put up with little kids painfully tugging at ears or tails, and show grace and forgiveness even when it is undeserved.
+Dogs are beloved for their loyalty, remaining faithful to an undeserving owner, putting up with little kids painfully tugging at ears or tails, and giving grace and forgiveness even when it’s undeserved.

 Horses and dogs know what’s important.
 They aren’t conflicted.
 Horses and dogs don’t look at a half full water bucket and fret that half is gone.
-They look into the bucket of water when thirsty and take a drink.
-They trust that the necessities of life will be provided.
+They look into the bucket of water when thirsty and take a drink, trusting that the necessities of life will be provided.

 “Therefore do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’For your heavenly Father knows that you need all these things.” – Matthew 6:31-32